 If you live in and service an area that is associated with two larger cities such as Arlington, Texas between Dallas and Ft.
 Worth; or Auburn, Washington between Seattle and Tacoma, you would want to let both the larger cities know about you, as well as the local Arlington or Auburn papers.
 Other outlets to consider are hometown newspapers, college newspapers or specific trade journals.
 For example, contact the publications that prominent companies who consistently move people in and out of your area use.
 Military installation newspapers and specific neighborhood weeklies are especially helpful in certain target markets.
-Check online for the Gale Directory of Publications and Broadcast Media, which offers comprehensive listings of every publication type around the country.
+Visit your local library for Ayers Directory of Publications or Bacon's Publicity Checker, which offer comprehensive listings of every publication type around the country.

 Once you come up with a list of media you want to use, call the paper's office to get the name of the specific editor of the newspaper section where you want your story to appear.
 (Editor turnover is high, so don't rely on the reference books for editors' names.)
 Ask for the name of the business editor, the home style editor, the city editor or the real estate editor, and how to spell it.
-If you are unable to get through, some papers publish editors' names in the mast (the block at the front that identifies the paper, editor, publisher, etc.).
+If you are unable to get through, some papers publish editors' names in the mast (the block at the front that identifies, the paper, editor, publisher, etc.).
 If all else fails, send your release to the "Business Editor, "Real Estate Editor" or "Home Style Editor."